-Since the pandemic began, airports became a lot less crowded and more quiet than usual.
+Since the pandemic began, airports have become a lot less crowded and more quiet than usual.
 The lines aren’t very long which resulted in a faster lets-get-outta-here time.

-Your One Health Pass QR Code will be the first thing that airport securities and personnel will be looking for.
+Your One Health Pass QR Code will be the first thing that airport security and personnel will be looking for.

 Quarantine personnel will only scan your QR Code and ask you some questions about your travel history.
 But that’s rarely a problem unless you come from Red List Countries.

 Now we are almost done inside the airport.

 After clearing the immigration, your final step is to proceed to your designated desks for your quarantine hotel assignments.

 Proceed to the OWWA Desk and present your OHP QR Code including the OWWA Project Care Slip.

 Proceed to MARINA Desk.
 Present your OWWA Project Care Slip and OHP QR Code.
 They will also ask for the name of your agency.

 If your shuttle (airport to quarantine hotel) is already there, you will go off smoothly.
 If not, then you may have to wait for your agency’s shuttle service to pick you up.

 Meanwhile, you can have a nice free meal while waiting.